damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/community-advocacy/index.html.md

 ### Hacker News

 Respond to GitLab mentions on HackerNews.
-These get piped into the `#mentions-of-gitlab` Slack channel.
+These get piped into the `#mentions-of-gitlab` chat channel.

 ### Disqus